 - Magento Commerce (Cloud) account already created or created via an invitation

-- Project invitiation for contributing developers from the Account Owner or a super user
+- Project invitation for contributing developers from the Account Owner or a super user

-- Magento authentication key for each user who contributes to the project
+- Magento authentication keys for each user who contributes to the project

 Your Magento Commerce account must authenticate using any of the following: